gerardnynkeu/Portfolio-Data-Analytics/TABLEAU2-Video Game Sales/README.md

 9. [📌 Connect with Me](#connect-with-me)

 ## 📌 Introduction
-Welcome to the Introduction section.
+This is the introduction section.

 ## 📌 Dataset Overview
-Overview of the dataset used.
+This is the dataset overview section.

 ## 📌 Key Insights
-Key insights derived from the data.
+This is the key insights section.

 ## 📌 Visualizations & Dashboard
-Visualizations and dashboard information.
+This is the visualizations & dashboard section.

 ## 📌 Project Structure
-Details about the project structure.
+This is the project structure section.

 ## 📌 How to Use
-Instructions on how to use this project.
+This is the how to use section.

 ## 📌 Tools
-Tools used in this project.
+This is the tools section.

 ## 📌 References
-References and sources.
+This is the references section.

 ## 📌 Connect with Me
-Information on how to connect with me.
+This is the connect with me section.